iratxe-zunzunegui/TFM_drug_repurposing_validation_LLMs/README.md

 # Artificial Intelligence to validate Drug Repurposing Hypotheses

 This repository accompanies the Final Master's Thesis:
-**“Artificial Intelligence to validate Drug Repurposing Hypotheses”**
+**“Exploring the Use of Large Language Models in Drug Repurposing Validation”**
 By *Iratxe Zunzunegui Sanz*

 ---